MPC88/MC_SVTimeScale/README.md

 =====
 After first run, a new file will be created in .\Star Valor\BepInEx\config\ called mc.starvalor.timescale.cfg to change key bindings and operating mode.

-Modes:
-- Increment in steps and reset.
-- Hold key to speed up game, release to reset.

 Options:
-Hold Key Mode
 - Enable hold key mode? - Set to true to enable hold key mode.
 Set to false to use increment/reset mode.
 Default is false.
 - Hold key - The "hold key" mode key.
 Default is \\.
 - Time scale - The time multiplier to use in when the hold key mode key is held.
 Default is 3.